dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 constructor parameter, super parameters (the `super.` syntax)?

 Those are unaffected by this proposal.
 A super parameter generates an implicit argument that forwards to a superclass constructor.
-The argument name is always public, even if the superclass's constructor parameter uses this feature and has a private name.
+The super constructor's argument name is always public, even if the corresponding constructor parameter uses this feature and has a private name.
 Thus, super parameters continue to always use public names.
 For example:

 ```dart
 class Tool {